WATCH: Driver backs into gas pump, sparks blaze at Brockton gas station

 BROCKTON, MASS.
-(WHDH) - A driver was lucky to escape serious injury when they backed into a gas pump in Brockton late Wednesday night.
+(WHDH) - A driver was lucky to escape serious injury when he backed into a gas pump in Brockton late Wednesday night.

 The 57-year-old driver told police he was unfamiliar with the car and accidentally backed into the pump.